-Tympanosclerosis refers to scarring of the eardrum due to infection, surgery, or injury.
-Many people with the condition do not experience any symptoms.
-Treatments may include hearing aids or surgery.
+Tympanosclerosis refers to scarring of the eardrum, or tympanic membrane, due to infection, surgery, or injury.
+Many people do not experience symptoms.
+Treatments include hearing aids or surgery.

 Tympanosclerosis is a post-inflammatory condition